isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Torch Ginger.md

 <section>
 	<h4>Growing:</h4>
-	<p>Torch gingers grow naturally in clusters as the plant grows more rhizome, an underground horizontal stem that resembles a tuberous root. <a href="/page-index/horticulture-techniques/pruning">Regular pruning</a> and thinning plants will increase airflow and reduce the incidence of pests.  </p>
+	<p>Torch gingers grow naturally in clusters as the plant grows more <a href="/learn-more-about-gardening/glossary/#r">rhizome</a>, an underground horizontal stem that resembles a tuberous root. <a href="/page-index/horticulture-techniques/pruning">Regular pruning</a> and thinning plants will increase airflow and reduce the incidence of pests.  </p>
 <br>
 </section>